 And if you suffered a bruise, it's most likely because you caught an elbow or knee of a defender, which can be a fluke.

-One thing you can do to help prevent injuries to your hip and thigh is make sure you stretch well before practices and games.
+One thing you can do to help prevent injuries to your hip and thigh is make sure you use the right basketball stretches before practices and games.

 You can also have a good weight training program that will build up your muscles and joints.

 Knee injuries are another common type of injury in basketball.

 The constant running, jumping/landing and shifting from side to side can do a number on your knees.

 One of the more common injuries to the knee in basketball is known as patellofemoral pain syndrome.
 This is basically pain that is felt behind the kneecap, where the patella meets the femur, or the thigh bone.